 Alternatives should avoid or minimize impacts to historic resources.
 For screening purposes, historic resources are considered to be historic-age properties (45 years or older) and those listed or eligible for the NRHP as determined through record searches from the Department of Arkansas Heritage - Arkansas Historic Preservation Program (AHPP).
 Level 2 screening will be based on an assessment of each alternative's probable impact to NRHP listed or eligible structures and historic districts.
-Level 3 screening will be based on the number of NRHP listed or eligible structures or historic districts impacted by each alternative in accordance with the I-30 PEL Cultural Resources Survey Methodology Memo.
+Level 3 screening will be based on the number of NRHP listed or eligible structures or historic districts impacted by each alternative.